leucos/earthmapper/README.md

 - Uncompress earthmapper in a directory (or better : use git)
 - Execute `rake` (or double click `earthmapper.bat` under windows).

-It should run under Ruby 1.8.7, but it would be slower.
+At this point Its running but it does nothing until backends are configured.

-Its running but it does nothing until backends are configured.
+Note : It _should_ run under Ruby 1.8.7, but it would be slower.

 ### Backend for France